Mandatory reporting obligations

 - The Child Wellbeing and Child Protection - NSW Interagency Guidelines

-The Department of Family and Community Services provides further information on protecting children.
+The NSW Department of Communities and Justice Services website provides further information on protecting children.

 For more detailed information refer to the Children and Young Persons (Care and Protection) Act 1998 No 157.

-Protecting and Supporting Children and Young People Policy sets out roles and responsibilities of staff in relation to child protection including training, reporting on safety, and supporting children and young people, as well as monitoring, evaluation and reporting requirements.
+- Child Protection Policy: Responding to and reporting students at risk of harm sets out roles and responsibilities of staff in relation to child protection including training, reporting on safety, and supporting children and young people, as well as monitoring, evaluation and reporting requirements.

 Principals and workplace managers can contact the Child Wellbeing Unit.
 Other staff should contact your principal, executive officer or director.